makerdao/developer.makerdao.com/index.md

 ## Leverage
 <p class="lead">Re-invest borrowed Dai to build leveraged positions.</p>

-[CDP]({{ "dai/1/api/tub" | relative_url }}) owners can use borrowed dai to
+[CDP]({{ "dai/1/api/tub" | relative_url }}) owners can use borrowed Dai to
 purchase more collateral on the open market, and then use that collateral to open another CDP, thus increasing exposure to changes in the value of the collateral.

 This functionality is being used by the [proxy contracts]({{ "oasis/contracts"
-| relative_url }}) supporting [oasis.direct](https://oasis.direct) for example
+| relative_url }}) supporting [Oasis Direct](https://oasis.direct) for example,
-and it's easy to imagine how these properties be used in interesting ways.
+and it's easy to imagine how these properties can be used in interesting ways.

-It would easy for example imagine to write a contract that accepts ETH and gives you back a recursively leveraged CDP.
-Or an ERC20 token containing a CDP, which would kind of be like a leveraged ETH token (think leveraged ETFs on NASDAQ).
+It would be easy for example imagine to writing a contract that accepts ETH and gives you back a recursively-leveraged CDP or an ERC20 token containing a CDP, which would resemble a leveraged ETH token (think leveraged ETFs on NASDAQ).

 ## Hedge
-<p class="lead">Dai stablility.</p>
+<p class="lead">Manage risk with Dai.</p>

-Buy dai as a shelter from volatility.
-Move value into dai during a periods of uncertainty.
+Buy Dai as a shelter from volatility.
+Exchange crypto-assets for Dai during periods of uncertainty.

 [Learn more]({{ "dai/1/stability" | relative_url }})